Orcohen33/Elevator-allocation-system/README.md

 # Ex1

 ## Explanation of the problem space :
-The problem : to move people from source floor to their destenation within minimum time is possible in consideration for all the calls ,
+The problem : to move people from source floor to their destination within minimum time is possible in consideration for all the calls ,
 in this project we gave our best solution to this problem and tried to minimized the average waiting time and to take calls as much as     possible in the giving time.

 ## Literature review: